 Mark joined ITV in 2007 to launch ITV local in Yorkshire.
 ITV Local was national network of local news websites which promoted a greater level of participation in news-making and built connections with local communities.

-In 2009 established his own freelance media business becoming involved in community development and communications training with schools, churches and other community organisations.
-He maintained his link with the BBC and has worked with the BBC Word Service Trust (now BBC Media Action) to deliver creative training in the Far East, Ukraine and Nigeria.
+In 2009 he established his own media education business becoming involved in community development and communications training with schools, churches and other community organisations.
+He maintained his link with the BBC and has worked with the BBC Word Service Trust (now BBC Media Action) to deliver training in the Far East, Ukraine and Nigeria.